 - 1. Question paper will consist of 5 questions, each carrying 10 marks. - 2.
 Total 3 questions need to be solved. - 3.
 Q.1 will be compulsory, based on the entire syllabus. - 4.
 Remaining questions will be randomly selected from all the modules.

 Weightage of marks should be proportional to the number of hours assigned to each module.

-Term Work shall consist of 8 Assignments .
+Term Work shall consist of 8 Assignments.

-The distribution of marks for term work shall l be as follows:

 Assignments : 10 marks

 Oral Exam/ Public Speaking : 10 marks

 Attendance (Theory and Tutorial) : 05 marks

 Books/References: